How Food & Nutrition Can Improve Dementia Outcomes

 Whether it's budget limitations, staffing difficulties, regulatory obstacles or competing priorities, timelines for change can be impacted by a range of important factors.

-However, considering the prevalence of dementia and the impact food and nutrition can have on outcomes, it’s important to view this challenge through a lens of continual improvement—adopting one small change at a time.
+However, considering the prevalence of dementia and the impact food and nutrition can have on outcomes, it's important to view this challenge through a lens of continual improvement.
+Adopt one small change at a time.

 If you would like support with aged care food and nutrition, Embrayse provides smart catering software to empower teams to implement evidence-based nutritional strategies.